rapidsai/rapids.ai/blazingsql.md

 ```
 <br>
 **Docker**:<br>
-Pull either then 21.08 or 21.10 docker containers with tag (BlazingSQL is included)
+Pull either the 21.08 or 21.10 Docker containers with tag (BlazingSQL is included)

 {% endcapture %}